Law Offices of Charles D. Naylor

 Longshore and Harbor Workers' Compensation Act (LHWCA)

 In what is believed to be the largest settlement for an injury to a longshore worker in the ports history, the U.S. Department of Labor in Long Beach California has approved a $3.2 million injury settlement involving a 62 year old female longshore worker.
-The injury, which resulted in a below the knee amputation of the workers right leg occurred at the Hanjin terminal when the longshore worker was struck by an "outside" truck driver who was lost in the terminal.

 Cruise Ship Accident, Slip and Fall